Nexsite/Nexsite/README.md

 ## latest Projects

-- Personal Website Forn an Artist - <a href="https://www.kainmendis.online">Live Preview</a>
+- Personal Website For an Artist - <a href="https://www.kainmendis.online">Live Preview</a>

 <div align="center">